ANDREW ARTHUR - BIOGRAPHY

 Andrew Arthur

-Andrew’s solo keyboard engagements encompass organ, harpsichord and fortepiano literature, and he is in great demand as a continuo player with several of London’s leading period-instrument ensembles, working under such renowned conductors as Sir John Eliot Gardiner, Sir Charles Mackerras, Nicholas Kraemer and Bruno Weil.
-He also works regularly in partnership with the eminent baroque violinist Elizabeth Wallfisch; recent engagements with whom include performances in the USA of J.S.
+Andrew Arthur’s solo keyboard engagements encompass organ, harpsichord and fortepiano literature.
+Alongside his regular appearances as a recitalist and concerto soloist, he remains in great demand as a continuo player with several of London’s leading period-instrument ensembles, working under such renowned conductors as Sir John Eliot Gardiner, Nicholas Kraemer, Stephen Layton, Bruno Weil and the late Sir Charles Mackerras.
+He has also worked regularly in partnership with the eminent baroque violinist, Elizabeth Wallfisch, engagements with whom include performances in the USA of J.S.
 Bach's complete works for violin and harpsichord and Biber's 'Mystery' sonatas, together with appearances in the UK at the Suffolk Villages Festival, Conway Hall, Lufthansa Festival of Baroque Music, and the Wigmore Hall.
+In 2000, he participated as a continuo-player in the celebrated Bach Cantata Pilgrimage with the English Baroque Soloists under Sir John Eliot Gardiner.
+He currently holds the position of Principal Organist & Harpsichordist at the Carmel Bach Festival in California, where he also sits on the Committee of Artistic Directors, and is currently involved in performing a complete cycle of J.S.
+Bach’s organ works and in directing a series of J.S.
+Bach's complete cantatas for solo voice.
+Over the last two decades, his appearances as player, conductor and lecturer at the festival have been met with considerable critical acclaim.

-Andrew appears frequently on Television and Radio broadcasts, and has played on numerous CD and DVD recordings for the BBC, ASV, Soli Deo Gloria, Opera Rara, Griffin and Priory Records (click here for further details).
-His first solo disc ‘Organ Music for Passiontide’ was described in The Gramophone as ‘a performance of incandescent sensitivity’.
-His recent recording of Organ works by J.S.
-Bach has also been met with unanimous praise.
+Andrew appears frequently on Television and Radio broadcasts, and has played on and directed numerous CD and DVD recordings for the BBC, ASV, Soli Deo Gloria, LIR CLassics, Opera Rara, Griffin, Priory Records and Resonus Classics.
+His solo recordings, all of which have all been met with enthusiastic praise in the international musical Press, encompass keyboard repertory spanning over 350 years.
 In 2007, he toured the UK performing the complete organ works of Dieterich Buxtehude, marking the composer's tercentenary year.
-As a conclusion to this tour, he has recently recorded a double-CD entitled ‘The Buxtehude Influence’ on the fine Danish organ by Carsten Lund at Trinity Hall, Cambridge, scheduled for release later this year.
+As a conclusion to this tour, he recorded a double-CD entitled ‘The Buxtehude Influence’ – the first recording to be made on the fine Danish organ by Carsten Lund at Trinity Hall, Cambridge.
+A further double-CD recording entitled 'The Young J.S.Bach' was released in 2016 to mark the instrument's tenth Anniversary and a further disc features the superb Trinity Hall Harpsichord by Andrew Garlick, after Goujon (1748).